Civilization Revolution: Gameplay

 If the player's civilization is nearing one of the above-mentioned victory conditions other than Domination, all other civilizations will declare war on them in an attempt to delay or stop them from winning.
 The construction of the World Bank, the construction of the United Nations, and the launching of the ship to Alpha Centauri can all be stopped by capturing the enemy's capital and palace.

 Players can control one of 16 different civilizations, each with a different leader.
 Each civilization starts the game with a different special bonus that can be either a technology, a Great Person, or a special ability.
 As the game progresses through time, the civilizations also obtain new abilities after researching a specific number of technologies.
 In a given game each civilization can have up to four bonuses that vary from civilization to civilization.
-Many of the civilizations have specific specialized units that only they can build but are mostly simply renamed versions of already existing units, with the same stats as well.
-In Spanish conquistador vs. knight, the knight has an attack of 4, defense of 2, and movement of 2, while the conquistador has an attack of 4, defense of 2, and movement of 2.
+Many of the civilizations have unique specialized units that only they can build, however they are mostly renamed versions of already existing units with identical stats.
+For example, the Spanish civilization obtains a special unit called the conquistador, but it has the same attack, defense, and movement as the knight, a pre-existing unit.

 There are also non-player characters (NPCs) barbarians who will declare war on any civilization they encounter, regardless of that civilization's strength or their own.
 In contrast to the barbarians in previous installments of the Civilization series, the barbarians in Civilization Revolution live in villages and generally attack from them, although they occasionally venture toward nearby units or cities.
 In addition, the level of barbarian activity cannot be adjusted as in previous installments, although the level of barbarian activity changes in certain scenarios.

 Multiplayer

 Civilization Revolution features multiplayer options, including match making and ranked games for up to four players (in free-for-all, one-on-one, and two-on-two team battle modes), as well as leaderboards and support for voice and video chat.
 Although many critics and players agree that the multiplayer is slow, there is an option to turn on a turn timer such as in chess to attempt to make the game go faster and one can only use the diplomacy panel and the city screen during other players' turns.
 Neither split-screen nor hot-seat multiplayer is supported.
-During online play, you may move during other online players' turns but computer players will move when every human player has ended their turn.
+During online play, the players may move during other online players' turns but computer players will move when every human player has ended their turn.